holochain/nomad-server/README.md

 pulumi org set-default holochain
 ```

-Finally, select the Pulumi stack that you want to use, for this repo it is `nomad-server`.
+Finally, select the Pulumi stack that you want to use.
+For this repo it is `nomad-server`.
 ```sh
 pulumi stack select nomad-server
 ```